SamchanThunder/card_trading_game/README.md

 **What I Improved On:**

-    1. ReactJS
+    1. ReactJS (Front-end)

-    2. Usage of a database (Firebase) and connecting users within the database
+    2. Usage of a database (Firebase) and connecting users within the database (Back-end)

         -LogIn/SignUp system with email, username, and password